Rates Information

 If your Gross Rental Value multiplied by the Shire’s rate in the dollar means that your rates are less than the set minimum, then the set minimum is charged.

-Why do I pay so much in rates for vacant land when I don’t receive any services?
+Why do I pay such high rates for vacant land?

 All land is subject to the application of rates, including the Waste Rate.
 Vacant land is also valued differently by the Valuer General (VGO).